DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ]);
 ```

 This animation is simliar to our slide-in example above.
 We define the start state we call 'thumbnail' and the end state we call 'fullsize'.
-Then we animate expansion to full size over 1 second and conraction back to original size in 1 second.
+Then we animate expansion to full size over 1 second and contraction back to original size in 1 second.

 See the slide-in example for an explanation of the `trigger()`, `state()`, `transition()`, `animate()` and `style()` functions.